Skip to main content

 Structure of Events

-Levitate supports accepting events in the following JSON format.
+Last9 supports accepting events in the following JSON format.
 Every event has a unique name defined by the event key and a list of properties.
-Any extra keys apart from event and properties are not retained by Levitate.
+Any extra keys apart from event and properties are not retained by Last9.

 {